dew-uff/versioned-prov/ns/intertwined.md

 ### key

-The attribute `intertwined:key` in `prov:wasDerivedFrom` indicates which key/position were accessed/changed from the collection represented by `intertwined:whole`.
+The attribute `intertwined:key` in `prov:wasDerivedFrom` indicates which key/position were accessed/changed from the collection represented by `intertwined:collection`.

-### whole
+### collection

-The attribute `intertwined:whole` in `prov:wasDerivedFrom` indicates which entity was accesses/changed by the derivation.
+The attribute `intertwined:collection` in `prov:wasDerivedFrom` indicates which entity was accesses/changed by the derivation.

 ## Types